ws-garcia/VBA-CSV-interface/api/methods/exporttocsv.md

 The *csvArray* parameter must be declared as `Variant` array.
 Passing a variable that isn't an array will cause an error and the operation aborts.

-Before invoke the `ExportToCSV` method, the user must to set the the `FieldsDelimiter`, `RecordsDelimiter` and the `EscapeChar` properties in order to fit the class behavior to the needs.

 See also:
  [FieldsDelimiter property](https://ws-garcia.github.io/VBA-CSV-interface/api/properties/fieldsdelimiter.html),
  [RecordsDelimiter property](https://ws-garcia.github.io/VBA-CSV-interface/api/properties/recordsdelimiter.html),